-There are well over 300 varieties of thyme that range from small evergreen perennials and all are easy to grow.
-Some are ornamental plants only and some serve double-duty as an edible ornamental plant.
-Whatever use you have for thyme, there is a variety just right for your garden.
+There are well over 300 varieties of thyme that range from small evergreen perennials, and all are easy to grow.
+Some are ornamental plants only, and some serve double-duty as edible and ornamental plants.
+Whatever use you have for thyme, there is a variety suitable for your garden.

-French, English, and German thyme are the most well known culinary varieties that you will find at your local nursery.
-Each variety bears leaves of slightly different shapes, colors, and flavor.
+French, English, and German thyme are the most well-known culinary varieties you will find at your local nursery.
+Each type bears leaves of slightly different shapes, colors, and flavors.

 - English thyme is a low-growing plant with flat, pointy, green, fragrant foliage.
 English thyme is also referred to as garden thyme or common thyme.

 - French thyme has upright stems with small, narrow gray-green leaves.
-French thyme is also called summer thyme and it offers a flavor that is slightly subtler than that of English thyme.
+French thyme is also called summer thyme and offers a slightly subtler flavor than English thyme.

-- German thyme has smaller, slightly rounded leaves than the other varieties, but the foliage is packed with lots of flavor.
-German thyme is also called winter thyme because it is very cold hardy thymes.
+- German thyme has smaller, slightly rounded leaves than the other varieties, but the foliage packs lots of flavor.
+German thyme is also called winter thyme because it is very cold hardy.

 Other thyme varieties you may discover at your local garden nursery include:

 - Archer’s Gold forms a dense, low-growing mat of yellowish-green leaves.
 The leaves have a light lemon fragrance and flavor, making this thyme variety ideal for fish or chicken recipes.

 - Variegata is a low-growing plant that has variegated leaves and a lemon fragrance.
 This thyme variety also produces pink leaves and is grown for appearance instead of culinary uses.

 - Bertram Anderson will create small mounds of yellow-leafed herb plants with a mild flavor.
 It is an ideal plant for edging or garden borders.